X68000: Expansion

 Many add-on cards were released for the system, including networking (Neptune-X), SCSI, memory upgrades, CPU enhancements (JUPITER-X 68040/060 accelerator), and MIDI I/O boards.
 The system has two joystick ports, both 9-pin male and supporting Atari standard joysticks and MSX controllers.
 Capcom produced a converter that was originally sold packaged with the X68000 version of Street Fighter II that allowed users to plug in a Super Famicom or Mega Drive controller into the system.
 The adapter was made specifically so that users could plug in the Capcom Power Stick Fighter controller into the system.

-Home arcade

-In terms of hardware, the X68K was very similar to arcade machines of the time, and served as the Capcom CPS system development machine.
-It supports separate text RAM, graphic RAM and hardware sprites.
-Sound is produced internally via Yamaha's then top-of-the-line YM2151 FM synthesizer and a single channel OKI MSM6258V for PCM.
-Due to this and other similarities, it played host to many arcade game ports in its day.
-Games made for this system include Parodius Da! －Shinwa kara Owarai e－, Ghouls 'n Ghosts, Strider, Final Fight, Alien Syndrome, Street Fighter II: Champion Edition, Akumajo Dracula (Castlevania in other regions, the X68000 version was ported to the PlayStation as Castlevania Chronicles), Cho Ren Sha 68k (which has a Windows port) and many others.
-Many games also supported the Roland SC-55 and MT-32 MIDI modules for sound as well as mixed-mode internal/external output.